jolt-community

 }

-3) JSON arrays in the spec file JSON Arrays in shift spec are used to to specify that piece of input data should be copied to two places in the output JSON.
-Example :
+JSON Arrays in shift spec are used to specify that a piece of input data should be copied to two places in the output JSON.

 // input